-In summer 2014, beside the Art museum’s manor, rose the extension which enables exhibitions larger and more versatile than before.
-The pavilion tripled the exhibition spaces; now Gösta has a total of 1500 sq.m. exhibition space.
-The extension contains also modern conservation facilities, a magnificent restaurant with a beautiful view, a festive hall and a spacious museum shop.
+In summer 2014, beside the Art museum’s manor, rose a new extension, tripling the available exhibition space to a total of 1500 square meters, enabling larger and more versatile exhibitions.
+The extension also contains modern conservation facilities, a magnificent restaurant with a beautiful view, a festive hall, as well as a spacious museum shop.

-An international general architectural competition was organised to design the art museum’s extension.
-In total 579 entries from 42 countries were included – largest amount ever in the history of architectural competitions in Finland.
-MX_SI architectural studio from Spain was chosen a winner.
+An international general architectural competition had been organised to design the art museum’s extension.
+In total 579 entries from 42 countries were included – the largest amount of entries in the history of Finnish architectural competitions.
+MX_SI architectural studio from Spain was chosen as the winner.

 The manor was completed in 1935 as the mill owner Gösta Serlachius’ private residence, where he also entertained business acquaintances.
-The first floor of the building designed by Finnish architect Jarl Eklund has served as a museum since 1945.
-The museum was the seventh art museum in Finland at that time.
-The entire building was opened as an art museum in 1984.
-The exhibitions at the Manor showcase the Fine Arts Foundations’ own collections and artworks from the Golden Age of Finnish art.
+The first floor of the building, designed by Finnish architect Jarl Eklund, has served as a museum since 1945.
+The entire building was opened in 1984.
+At the time, the museum was only the seventh art museum in Finland.
+Exhibitions at the Manor showcase the Fine Arts Foundation’s own collections of artworks from the Golden Age of Finnish art.

 Intermission services and concert dinners

-Reservations for intermission services and concert dinners directly from Restaurant Gösta.
+Reservations for intermission services and concert dinners are available directly from Restaurant Gösta.

 Source: Serlachius Museot